Chronic Shame in Clinical Practice

 - Look at the role of fear and resulting anticipation of shame in forming and perpetuating chronic shame

-- Introduce the concept of clients ‘being on their own side’ so that they can learn to track subtle shame activation/risks in the moment, or post shame event, and dissect when it began
+- Introduce the concept of clients ‘being on their own side’ so that they can learn to track their own subtle shame activation/risks in the moment, or post shame event, and track back when it began so that they can begin to gain more control over their relationship with chronic shame

 Fees & Dates